estockinger/diurnal-misinformation/README.md

 This workbook contains the code for the paper "Diurnal Patterns in the Spread of COVID-19 Misinformation on Twitter within Italy."
 A preprint is published as [http://arxiv.org/abs/2307.11575](http://arxiv.org/abs/2307.11575).

-To re-run the analysis, please request access to the dataset by the 2nd author Riccardo Gallotti.
+The access to the data necessary for running thes analyses are restricted by Twitter ToC.
+Requests to perform a reproduction of this work have to be addressed to the 2nd author Riccardo Gallotti.

 The file ['code/Italy_clustering.ipynb'](code/Italy_clustering.ipynb) gives details and background on the procedure used to separate users into clusters based on their typical activity patterns.